lmoresi/lmoresi.github.io/_posts/2015-08-11-underworld-2.md

 We have been focussing strongly on underworld in the notebook to try to increase the number of people who are able to run simple examples.
 We have to remember that the i in ipython stands for 'interactive' and the notebooks were a development of the interactive python extensions.
 This is not such a great pathway for setting up large scale models to run in a batch environment but ...
 1) crawl first, then walk, 2) things are changing fast and it may be the batch environment that disappears ... so we'll see.

+Here are some examples of the code running in notebook form:

 <figure class="third">
 	<a href="/images/posts/UWnotebookExamples/ScreenShot-RayleighTaylor.png"><img src="/images/posts/UWnotebookExamples/ScreenShot-RayleighTaylor.png"></a>